 The Effects docker is the hub for non-destructive editing, allowing for quick adjustments and unlimited experimentation.
 You can show and hide effects, edit applied effects, and apply multiple special effects to the same object.
 Plus, you can change the order of the applied special effects, and you can delete a special effect.
 Effects are cumulative; each time you apply an effect, it's stacked on top of the previous effect.
 In the Effects docker, the effects appear in the order in which you apply them, with the most recently added effect at the top of the list.
+You can change the area to which an effect is applied by creating a mask and applying the adjustment to the newly defined editable area.
+In addition, you can create a mask from the areas affected by an effect so that you can re-use it when applying other effects.
 You can also flatten effects to apply changes permanently.